County Mayo Ireland · Co. Mayo · Kilmeena Save · Share

 Mar-May

-The islands are green, the light is long, and the bay is almost calm.
+The islands green up, the light lengthens, and the bay is often calm.
+Late May carries the anniversary of the 1921 ambush.

 ◉ Go